h-sifat/productivity-timer/README.md

 - can show notifications
 - can show comprehensive stats (in the TUI)
 - has automatic database backup system
-- is fast!
-It uses IPC socket for CLI/TUI to backend service communication.
 - is reactive to changes.
 Changes from any TUI instance or CLI is reflected everywhere.